Amazon container orchestrator integration

 Public container image and artifact gallery

 Amazon ECR stores both the containers you create and any container software you buy through AWS Marketplace.
-AWS Marketplace for Containers offers verified container software for high performance computing, security, and developer tools, as well as SaaS products that manage, analyze, and protect container applications.
+AWS Marketplace for Containers offers verified container software for high performance computing, security, and developer tools, as well as software as a service (SaaS) products that manage, analyze, and protect container applications.

 High availability and durability

-Amazon ECR stores your container images and artifacts in Amazon S3.
+Amazon ECR stores your container images and artifacts in Amazon Simple Storage Service (S3).
 Amazon S3 is designed for 99.999999999% (11 9’s) of data durability because it automatically creates and stores copies of all S3 objects across multiple systems.
 This means that your data is available when needed and protected against failures, errors, and threats.
 Amazon ECR can also automatically replicate your data to multiple AWS Regions for your high availability applications.

 Team and public collaboration